 Cognitive behavioural therapy (CBT) can help you recognise and change the negative thinking and passive behaviours that uphold your feelings of helplessness.
 It a particularly good place to start if you suspect your helplessness is connected to childhood trauma.
 CBT helps you stabilise before you you try other therapies that might otherwise trigger your body’s trauma response.

 Other therapies that can help if your helplessness is trauma related can be found in our article, ‘Therapy for Trauma – What Works?‘.

 Time to stop feeling helpless and step into your personal power?
 We connect you with top London psychotherapists and counselling psychologists.
 Not in the city?
-Use our booking platform to find a registered therapist near you, or a Skype counsellor you can chat with from anywhere.
+Use our booking platform to find a registered online counsellor you can chat with from anywhere.